About the AgeRight Blog: For Seniors and Caregivers

 Regular contributors include:

-- Margaret Hoag, an attorney with Eckel, Morgan & O’Connor, LLC in Acton, Massachusetts concentrating her practice in the area of elder law, including long-term care planning, guardianship and conservatorship, MassHealth (Medicaid) application, estate planning, and probate administration
+- Margaret Hoag, an attorney with Eckel, Morgan & O’Connor, LLC of Massachusetts who practices elder law, shares information about long-term care planning, guardianship and conservatorship, MassHealth (Medicaid) application, estate planning, and probate administration.

-- Kim Smith, the chef behind the well-known Brain Healthy Cooking Program, contributes tasty brain-boosting recipes and writes about the benefits of a brain healthy diet
+- Kim Smith, the chef behind the well-known award-winning Brain Healthy Cooking Program, contributes tasty brain-boosting recipes and writes about the benefits of a brain healthy diet.

-- Nancy Crowley, a registered nurse who has dedicated her career to education seniors and their families
+- Lindsay Willis, a registered nurse who has dedicated her career to education for Assisted Living professionals, as well as seniors and their families, shares her expertise.

 This blog has been recognized as one of the TOP 50 blogs about Alzheimer’s disease in the US and ranks #5 on Sharerank’s List of the Best Alzheimer’s Blogs.
 Our blog was also recognized by the Web Health Awards Winter/Spring 2013.